Colourbox: Career

+Post-breakup

-For a brief time following Colourbox's dissolution, Martyn Young served as a producer on records by acts as diverse as The Christians and fellow labelmates The Wolfgang Press, whilst former singer Lorita Grahame lent her vocals to a record released by short-lived One Little Indian act Hit the Roof (on a cover of Edwin Starr's "Contact").
-Since then, little has been heard from any of the group members, save for a brief return to promotional duties for Martyn Young in 2001, to oversee the release of the Colourbox compilation Best of Colourbox 82/87.
+For a brief time following Colourbox's dissolution, Martyn Young served as a producer on records by acts as diverse as the Christians and fellow labelmates the Wolfgang Press, whilst former singer Lorita Grahame lent her vocals to a record released by short-lived One Little Indian act Hit the Roof (on a cover of Edwin Starr's "Contact").
+Since then, little has been heard from any of the group members, save for a brief return to promotional duties for Martyn Young in 2001 to oversee the release of the Colourbox compilation Best of Colourbox 82/87.

-4AD released a self-titled box set of four compact discs, compiling all of their catalogue (the full-length album with its companion remix album in full, a 7" mix CD, a 12" mix CD, and the first EP with two BBC Radio sessions and a previously unreleased mix of "Arena") on 21 May 2012.
+4AD released a self-titled box set of four compact discs, compiling all of their catalogue (the full-length album with its companion remix album in full, a 7-inch mix CD, a 12-inch mix CD, and the first EP with two BBC Radio sessions and a previously unreleased mix of "Arena") on 21 May 2012.
 The collection, marking the 30th anniversary of the group, was sequenced by Martyn Young.

 In 2014, Colourbox were the subject of an exhibition, Music of the Band (1982 - 1987), curated by Wolfgang Tillmans at his Between Bridges gallery in Berlin.
 A CD compilation of 16 tracks selected by Tillmans was released by 4AD to tie in with the exhibition.
 The collection was reissued in 2017, with the addition of a double LP edition, in conjunction with Tillmans' exhibit at the Tate Modern in London.

 Martyn Young has been playing additional keyboards, recording, producing and mixing the new Modern English album, which was originally due for release in March 2016.
 Ian Robbins died in 2014.
 Steven Young died on 13 July 2016.